 I begin addressing this in Chapter 5 where I discuss the challenges of performing design work in charities and conceptualise Vanguard Design as a model for dealing with these challenges.
 Chapter 7 continues this reflection based off of experience performing the research as a whole and contributes lessons for HCI and Digital Civics researchers seeking to engage with charities and other Third Sector organisations.

-This research has resulted in two publications to date.
+This research has directly resulted in two publications to date, of which I am the primary author of both.
 The first of these is was “Accountable: Exploring the Inadequacies of Transparent Financial Practice in the Non-Profit Sector” (Marshall et al., 2016), published at SIGCHI in 2016.
-This was an output from the first year of the Digital Civics programme as a result of my MRes.
+This was an output from the first year of the Digital Civics programme as a result of my MRes research project, which I then transformed into a publication with additional guidance from the other named authors.
 I have included it here because it motivates the work encapsulated in this thesis and I draw upon it early on for directing my early investigations.

 This thesis is structured to account for a research project that had the shape of a single long-term engagement or case study, which sought to design for and explore the implications of digital technologies in the realm of charity Transparency and Accountability.
 It starts with situating my research, outlining my methods and practices used to organise the research itself, provides empirical accounts of findings from fieldwork, design processes, and evaluations of technologies and presents a series of findings from each of these stages of the research.
 Finally I draw together these findings along with final reflections on the performance of the research in order to present contributions in the form of answers to the research questions outlined in section 1.3 of this thesis.

 Chapter 3 outlines in detail the methodology and analytical heritage of the research that is presented in the thesis’ remaining chapters.
 I first outline this thesis as sitting within a tradition of Workplace studies and state how the setting and performance of the research fit within this tradition, as well as elaborate on how this framing is particularly appropriate for the research’s aims and objectives.
-Following this, I discuss the analytical orientations that were taken in this work: namely an Ethnomethodological approach to fieldwork and the study of work practice; as well as an applied Marxist-Leninist stance on the sensitivities of political economy, labour, and dialectical materialism.
-In elaborating on these orientations I spend some time presenting them in context to explain why these are complementary approaches and how they each benefit the research in appropriate ways.
+Following this, I discuss the analytical orientations that were taken in this work: namely an approach inspired by Ethnomethodology to fieldwork and the study of work practice.
 I then present an overview and timeline of the research to situate it in the reader’s mind, and discuss the practical methods that were applied for the performance of fieldwork, design work, and the later evaluation of systems.

 Chapter 5 provides a description the second empirical section of the research.
 This chapter covers the practice and output of the design work that immediately follows the fieldwork covered in the previous chapter.
 First I present an overview of the performance of the design work, going into detail about the activities that made up this phase of work such as the performance of design workshops, followed by a cycle of user-centred design.
 The chapter then goes into detail to convey the design and development of digital systems that were built to embody the lessons from Chapter 4 and address the challenges of the design space.
 I take care to present the design rationale for each major feature or design decision “in-situ” throughout this chapter so that it is clear where contributions of participants as well as insights from Chapter 4 were applied to the design.
 This chapter finishes with reflections on the performance of this design work; proffering lessons for the design of open data standards and infrastructure, as well as proposing a practical configuration of how to frame perform design work in a participatory and radical way in settings where participatory approaches may otherwise struggle to be applied.